barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 Concerning the problem of shape detection, it was felt that the state was intuitive enough to assemble a solution "by hand".
 The most notable _feature_ of the two shapes (square and triangle) is the notion of a corner.
 As per [section 3.1.1](#subsubsec_convolution), we have adjusted our formulation of a feature to be able to represent a corner explicitly - simply as an image of a corner.
 Scores can be calculated using cross-correlation.
 [Figure 8](#fig_tempMatch) shows an example of calculating a response image of a triangle, given a corner feature.
 In this example, we used the SSD cost function (instead of pure cross-correlation) and a color inversion to improve the response image's visual intuition further.

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/tempMatch.png){: width="500"}\
 <span style="font-size: x-small">Figure 8: On the left, a corner feature is matched (in the red block) to the image of a triangle.
-On the right is a ``heat map'' containing match scores, with black indicating a low score and white indicating a good match.</span>
+On the right is a "heat map" containing match scores, with black indicating a low score and white indicating a good match.</span>
 <a name="fig_tempMatch"></a>

 Of course, as seen in [figure 8](#fig_tempMatch), the single-corner feature is only helpful in detecting one of the shape's corners.
 So, to account for the fact that a triangle has three corners, and the dataset consists of an entire array of orientations, the same corner was added to a _filter bank_ $360$ times, with each rotated to a different angle in the discrete $360^{\circ}$ range.
 A visualization of this can be seen in [figure 9](fig_features).